Women's Representation Milestones

 First Woman Speaker of the House

 In 2007, Nancy Pelosi was elected America's first female speaker of the House of Representatives.
-Though Pelosi came from a political family, she did not run for office until 1987, winning a special election in California's 8th District, which includes San Francisco.
-Pelosi is a strong supporter of health research, health care and housing programs; she also advocates human rights and environment protection.
+Though Pelosi came from a political family, she did not run for office until 1987, winning a special election in California's 8th District.
+Pelosi is a strong supporter of health research, health care, and housing programs; she also advocates human rights and environment protection.
 In 2002, Pelosi was chosen as the Democratic Leader of the House.
 She became the Speaker of the House in 2008 when the Democrats took control of Congress.
-Currently, she is again the House Minority Leader.

 "18 Million Cracks in the Highest, Hardest Glass Ceiling"